FatemaAlhameli/Intro-to-IM-/Final Project/Documentation .md

 <img src= "https://github.com/FatemaAlhameli/Intro-to-IM-/blob/main/Final%20Project/Screen%20Shot%202022-05-12%20at%206.02.01%20PM.png" width = "370" height = "320">   <img src= "https://github.com/FatemaAlhameli/Intro-to-IM-/blob/main/Final%20Project/enclosing%202.png" width = "370" height = "320">

 ## Challenges
+One large challenge was the enclosure.
+We had a hard time making the box and a even harder time putting everything in to where its user friendly.
+Making the box took us about a half day but we ended up doing it and we were happy we put the time in to do so.
+With that done we thought we had most of the grunt work out of the way and the rest of the enclosure would be easy breezy.
+We then realized that we would have to put the joystick and the buttons in and in a way that the user can press down with some force and not break it apart.
+We first thought tape was the way to do this and after multiple tries trying different ways of aligning them we realized that it was not going to work for the joystick and it would only - sort of - work for the buttons.
+Another problem we faced close to the start of our project was that the joystick would just create a horizontal line to the side and wouldn't move.
+We fixed this by changing the numbers and even sometimes by just quitting arduino na dp5 and powering them up again.

 ## Next Steps
+Something we wanted to improve on is the overall look of our project.
+And a small feature we want to add is showing the user where the paint briggs is and making it easier for the user to move it around.

 ## User Experiences During Showcase